 Sentence: The formal written decision in a particular case.

-Signatura, also Apostolic Signature, also Supreme Tribunal of the Apostolic Signatura: It is the Church’s supreme court.
+Signatura, also Apostolic Signature, also Supreme Tribunal of the Apostolic Signatura: It is the Church’s Supreme Court.
 It has jurisdiction over the workings of the Church’s tribunals, oversees their activities and obtains annual reports from them.
-It is the Roman dicastery which can grant competence (which see) to a tribunal that otherwise lacks jurisdiction to try a particular case.
-It will sometimes act as a court of second or third instance in a marriage, or other, case committed to it by the pope.
-The Second Section of the Signatura also is a judicial forum which tries cases involving administrative acts of Roman dicasteries in cases which are outside the jurisdiction of the ordinary court system.
+It is the Roman Dicastery which can grant competence (which see) to a tribunal that otherwise lacks jurisdiction to try a particular case.
+It will sometimes act as a court of second or third instance in a marriage, or other, case committed to it by the Pope.

 Simulation: It literally means a lie.
 Church law presumes that a person’s

 outward actions or words are an accurate reflection of the person’s thinking

 and intentions.
 Where, in fact, this is not the case, simulation is said to

 be present.
 This most often occurs in marriage cases where one of the parties is alleged to have had an intention against children, permanence, or